I Want To...

 - After registration, obtain a Johns Hopkins Identification Badge from the I.D.
 Office, Harvey/Nelson Building, Room 108.

-- Report to Sheikh Zayed Tower, Room 6126 to meet with Jamie Hoffberger, Medical Training Programs Administrator for the Department of Neurosurgery to:
+- Report to Sheikh Zayed Tower, Room 6126 to meet with Colleen Hickson, Medical Training Programs Administrator for the Department of Neurosurgery to:

 a) complete emergency contact information form

-b) obtain a swipe card for access to the Neurosurgery library and scrubs machine
+b) complete training and obtain a swipe card for access to the Neurosurgery scrubs machine

 - Meet with Dr. Timothy Witham, Co-Director, Neurosurgery Residency Program